Yandex Cloud

 This setting is disabled by default, i.e., the response includes no additional information.

-For more information, see the show_notice_messages setting description in this Sharded PostgreSQL guide.
+For more on setting up show_notice_messages, see this Sharded PostgreSQL guide.

 • Time Quantiles